hmmpsNorthOffice/CustomVideoPlayer/README.md

 * Ability to layer two 360 videos (Added second 360 video screen).
 * Added additional MSP Controller screen for a total of three.
 * New placements:  Floor/Ceiling H90.
   - The old Floor_H, Ceiling_H placement were unique because they put the video at floor level, which suited the 90/360 environments well.
-The player was placed however in the center of the screen so which was not ideal for 90 maps.
+The player was placed however in the center of the screen which was not ideal for 90 maps.
     I renamed the placements to Floor_H360, and Ceiling_H360 and added two complimentary configurations (H90) where the screen is in front of the player.

 **What this is**